eashwarmp/react-picture-search-engine/README.md

-# Before all the React documentary and stuff.
+# Before all the React documentation and stuff.
 Do have a look at my website deployed

 https://eash-image-search-engine.herokuapp.com/